Astra Taylor: Life

 Taylor is the sister of painter and disability activist Sunny Taylor, and is married to Jeff Mangum of Neutral Milk Hotel.
 She joined Neutral Milk Hotel onstage for a number of shows in 2013 and 2014, playing guitar and accordion.
 She is a vegan.
-She lives in New York.
+She lives in New York City.

 Her book The Age of Insecurity: Coming Together as Things Fall Apart was shortlisted for the Governor General's Award for English-language non-fiction at the 2024 Governor General's Awards.
 The book was also a finalist for the 2024 Shaughnessy Cohen Prize for Political Writing.

 Activism

-Taylor was active in the Occupy movement and was the co-editor of Occupy!: An OWS-Inspired Gazette with Sarah Leonard of Dissent magazine and Keith Gessen of n+1.
+Taylor was active in the Occupy movement and was the co-editor of Occupy!: An OWS-Inspired Gazette with Sarah Leonard and Keith Gessen.
 The broadsheet covered Occupy Wall Street in five issues over the course of the first year of the occupation and was later anthologized by Verso Books.
 Taylor is a co-founder of Debt Collective, a debtors' union fighting to cancel debts.

-Taylor has resisted the label "activist" in her writing and advocates organized movement building, which she says is a necessary supplement to activism which makes it more durable and effective.

-She is also a member of the Democratic Socialists of America and on the Progressive International council.
+Taylor has resisted the label "activist" in her writing.
+She is a member of the Democratic Socialists of America and on the Progressive International council.
 She supports a boycott of Israeli cultural institutions, including publishers and literary festivals.
 She was an original signatory of the manifesto "Refusing Complicity in Israel's Literary Institutions".
+She has been described as a Marxist in light of her concern with the political economy and the productive forces.

+In 2026, Taylor endorsed Avi Lewis in that year's federal NDP leadership race.